yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 the code is not really an issue, ask a ticket resolver to document it right in the source code in order to prevent such confusion from happening again in the future.

-## 4. Avoid Noise&mdash;Address Your Comments
+## 4. Avoid Noise---Address Your Comments

 Every time you post a message to the ticket, address it to someone.
 Otherwise, if you post just because you want to express your opinion, your comments become communication **noise**.
-Remember, a ticket is a conversation between two people&mdash;one of them reported an issue and the other one is trying to fix it.
+Remember, a ticket is a conversation between two people---one of them reported an issue and the other one is trying to fix it.
 Comments like, "How about we try another approach" or "I remember I had a similar issue some time ago" are very annoying and distracting.
 Let's be honest, nobody really needs or cares about "opinions."